j-a-s-d/ubernim/docs/commands.md

 	- example: `.exporting once`
 * **.applying** *(since 0.5.0)*
 	- specifies a compound, interface or protocol that will be applied to this file
-	- values: any valid existing compound, interface or protocol
+	- values: any valid existing compounds, interfaces or protocols in a comma separated fashion (prior to 0.7.6 only a single one can be specified per clause)
 	- note: fields are fulfilled with members, and methods with routines
-	- example: `.applying MyInterface`
+	- example: `.applying MyInterface, MyProtocol`
 * **.push** *(since 0.2.0)*
 	- specifies pragmas that will be pushed to the nim's pragma stack
 	- values: any valid pragma values you would push in nim